 10 Refrigerator Makeover Tips

 Here’s an organizational strategy that is actually used in professional kitchens: Use your upper shelves for leftovers, drinks, and ready-to-eat foods and your lower shelves for raw ingredients you’re using in cooked dishes.
-The idea behind this is that it prevents cross contamination.
+The idea behind this is that it prevents cross-contamination.
 (Source: kitchn.com)

-Eggs like to absorb odors, so putting your eggs in an air tight container can prevent this.
-Also, it’s best to store your eggs in a middle shelf, where your refrigerator is coldest.
+Eggs like to absorb odors, so putting your eggs in an airtight container can prevent this.
+Also, it’s best to store your eggs on a middle shelf, where your refrigerator is coldest.
 (Source: realsimple.com)